MiguelStattmiller/MiguelStattmiller/README.md

 ***

-- Portuguese Navy Officer and certified Electrical Engineer with experience in operational leadership, IT systems, telecommunications, networks and cybersecurity.
+- Portuguese Navy Officer and Electrical Engineer working at the intersection of systems, data analysis and signal processing, with experience in telecommunications, networks and cybersecurity.
+Proven record of leading teams and contributing to international missions.

 - My technical background combines naval engineering, SDR-based systems and signal processing, with hands-on experience in complex engineering projects and operational environments.